At a Glance: Best AR-15 Lube

 - Spray can be leaky

-Why is AR15 lube so important
+Why AR-15 Lube is so Important

 An AR-15 still has a reputation among some people of being an unreliable gun, a myth which originates from the stories we’ve all heard, when it’s military counterpart, the M16 first entered the Vietnam jungle and malfunctioned in the hands of the troops it was issued to.
 Fast forward several decades later and people can’t seem to find enough words of praise for the modern AR.
 Just a simple search of the internet will give you thousands and thousands of results, a large majority of them confirming its reliability even in the most extreme of weather conditions.